thecodingmachine/kickoff-docker-php/README.md

 The installation might take some time, so go for a coffee break! :coffee:

 Once everything has been installed, open your favorite web browser and copy / paste http://dev.yourproject.com and check if everything is OK!

+# How does it work?

+There are two important files:

+* `.env.template` which contains environment variables with default values.
+These values should not be used directly, that's why you have to run `cp .env.template .env`.
+* `docker-compose.yml.template` which contains the run configuration and the environment variables defined in `.env.template`.

+The command `make kickoff` will create a `docker-compose.yml` file using the environment variables defined in the `.env` file.

+For security concern, these two file are not versioned, because they contain sensible data like the MySQL database password and so on.

 # Make commands